anibalcoral/OpenShift-Virtualization-GitOps/demo-guides/DEMO1-MANUAL-CHANGE.md

 # Demo 1: Manual Change Detection and Drift Correction

 ## Overview
-This demo demonstrates how ArgoCD detects manual changes made directly to OpenShift resources and automatically corrects the configuration drift by reverting to the state defined in Git.
+This demo demonstrates how ArgoCD detects manual changes made directly to OpenShift resources and corrects the configuration drift by reverting to the state defined in Git through manual sync operations.
 The demo is automated through Ansible playbooks but includes manual step-by-step instructions for educational purposes.

 ## Prerequisites
 - OpenShift GitOps Workshop installed and configured